Anushika06/Gita-Verse/README.md

 ## 🧘 Description

-This project is a React-based single-page application (SPA) that allows users to explore the teachings of the Shreemad Bhagavad Gita.
+This project is a React-based single-page application that allows users to explore the teachings of the Shreemad Bhagavad Gita.
 It offers an intuitive interface to:

 - Browse chapter summaries
 - Read individual verses with navigation